Paulineaubry/my_first_app/README.md

     - bar_chart
     - line_chart
 - create a checkbox and display "Afficher la matrice de corrélation"
 - if checkbox checked: display the correlation matrix of selected columns

+# Streamlit advanced
+- Create a navigation menu
+- Organize the display of an application
+- Create a login page
+- Put an application online